paultannenbaum/korduroy/plugins/related-posts/readme.txt

 Fix for security vulnerability.
 Upgrade immediately.

 == Changelog ==

+= 3.4 =
+* Setting that allows only admins to edit related posts, after they are published

 = 3.3 =
 * Solved compatibility issues with Zemanta Editorial Assistant